Headshot of Sally Brown, curator, Art in the Libraries, WVU Libraries.

 Each show invites you to look closer, think bigger, and maybe roll your eyes at assumptions you didn’t even know you had.

-With a background in art, art history, and feminist theory, I see exhibitions as conversations; maybe as whispers, sometimes with shouting, and occasionally by throwing a little glitter your way.
+With a background in art, art history, and feminist theory, I see exhibitions as conversations—sometimes whispers, sometimes shouting, occasionally throwing a little glitter your way.
 Conversations like these should be accessible to all.

 Art in the Libraries Receives Statewide Recognition